2022 Cincinnati Reds season: Rule changes

 Pursuant to the new CBA, several new rules were instituted for the 2022 season.
 The National League will adopt the designated hitter full-time, a draft lottery will be implemented, the postseason will expand from ten teams to twelve, and advertising patches will appear on player uniforms and helmets for the first time.

 Transactions

 After the lockout, the Reds went on a fire sale.
 The Reds let their outfielder Nick Castellanos sign with the Philadelphia Phillies and placed starting pitcher Wade Miley on waivers and was picked up by the Chicago Cubs.
-The Reds also traded many players during this.
+The Reds also traded many players.
 The Reds traded pitcher Amir Garrett to the Kansas City Royals, starting pitcher Sonny Gray to the Minnesota Twins, catcher Tucker Barnhart to the Detroit Tigers, and both infielder Eugenio Suárez and outfielder Jesse Winker to the Seattle Mariners.
 Reds owner Bob Castellini was criticized for this and Reds fans protested and asked him to sell the team.
+Phil Castellini, Reds president/chief operating officer and the owner's son, fanned the flames of fan resentment when he responded in a WLW interview prior to the team's April 12 home opener, "Well, where are you gonna go?
+Let’s start there.
+Sell the team to who?...What would you do with this team to have it be more profitable, make more money and compete more in the current economic system that this game exists?
+It would be to pick it up and move it somewhere else."
+He also told Reds fans "be careful what you ask for."